 How should I prepare for Chinese New Year?

-Chinese New Year is a major holiday in Hong Kong.
+Chinese New Year or Lunar New Year, is a major holiday in Hong Kong.
 It marks the beginning of the lunar calendar year.
 There are usually three statutory days off for the holiday and many people take the week off.
-It is a very family focused holiday and was traditionally a time to honour their ancestors.
-The holiday is associated with many customs, superstitions and myths.
+It is a very important celebration, with many traditional customs and is family-focused.

 Statutory holidays during Chinese New Year